 UNIVERSITY OF WISCONSIN River Falls

-Many people know the financial strain that getting a higher education can bring.
-John E. Butler, a 1961 UW-River Falls graduate, then known as Wisconsin State College-River Falls, knows this strain well.
-One of seven children raised by parents with only grade school educations, Butler could not have afforded to attend a major state university, but UWRF's affordability made it possible for him to earn a degree.
+John E. Butler, a 1961 UW-River Falls graduate, knows paying for college can strain a student's budget.
+Butler is one of seven children raised by parents with only grade school educations.
+By himself, he could not have afforded to attend a major state university, but UWRF's affordability made it possible for him to earn a degree.

-"I wanted to see others who came from my background have the same opportunity," said Butler.
+"I wanted to see others who came from my background have the same opportunity," Butler said.
 "I took advantage of the federal policy of rolling-over my IRA required minimum distribution to a charitable organization without the penalty of income tax."

 Butler received his Ph.D. from Kansas University and is an international leader in research on the antibodies and antibody genes of cattle and swine, mucosal immunology and solid phase immunoassay.
-A recipient of a two distinguished veterinary immunologist awards, he has published more than 40 articles; 29 in the 2011-13.
-In September, he will be a featured speaker at the 10th International Veterinary Immunology Symposium in Milan, Italy.
-Butler resides in Iowa City, Iowa, where he recently retired as a professor of immunology and microbiology at the Carver College of Medicine at the University of Iowa.
+A recipient of a two distinguished veterinary immunologist awards, he has published more than 40 articles; 29 of them between 2011 and 2013.
+Butler lives in Iowa City, Iowa, where he recently retired as a professor of immunology and microbiology at the Carver College of Medicine at the University of Iowa.